fhmjones/EOSC372-egeotraces/data_documentation.md

     - Creates a column and adds the ratio data
     - Creates a column and adds the density data
     - Removes specific stations that have been indicated
+    - Removes specific data points that have been indicated

 ## Calculated Data
 The ratio and density data were both calculated.
-- The ratio data is calculated by changing the units of nitrate to be the same as the iron, and then dividing nitrate by iron.
-This performs the calculation for points where nitrate and iron are both measured at the same exact depth.
+- The ratio data could not be calculated simply by dividing nitrate by iron, since there were not enough data calculate at the same depth.
+Instead an average nitrate value was calculated first.
+This is the average of nitrate for +/- 5m for values <= 100m depth, and +/- 10m for values > 100m depth.
+This averaged nitrate is then divided by iron to produce the ratio column.
 - The density data is calculated using the [gsw library](http://www.teos-10.org/pubs/gsw/html/gsw_contents.html).
 Potential density anomoly is calculated using the `gsw.sigma0` function which takes in absolute salinity and temperature.
 The salinity from the original data is potential salinity, so the `gsw.SA_from_SP` function was used to get absolute salinity from potential salinity first.